uabrc/devops-docs/docs/tickets.md

 **Canned Response**:

->Hi,
+> Hi,
 >
->I've passed this request along to our Ops team who should be able to create your account shortly.
+> I've passed this request along to our Ops team who should be able to create your account shortly.
 You will receive an email with a set of access keys and instructions on how to use the account.
 Please visit our documentation at https://docs.rc.uab.edu/data_management/lts/ to familiarize yourself with LTS.
 If you run into any issues, feel free to let us know in a new ticket.
 Thank you

 ## Shared Space Requests

+General rules for shared spaces across Cheaha, Cloud, and LTS:

+- Each PI is always allowed one shared space on each platform for their lab, same for cores.
+    - If a PI is also a core director, they are allowed to have a shared space for each on all platforms
+    - Additional shared spaces within Cheaha and LTS are currently not permitted.
+Additional Cloud projects may be created on a case by case basis
+- Quota increase policies vary based on the platform.
+See specific sections for more details.
+- Shared space creation requests must come from a PI (have title of Assistant, Associate, or Full Professor) or core director (almost always Professor title but could vary)
+    - Changes to project access must be requested either by the project owner or a data steward for that project.

 ### Cheaha Project Space

 **Example Ticket**: [RITM0694996](https://uabprod.service-now.com/nav_to.do?uri=%2Fsc_req_item.do%3Fsys_id%3Dafe0e0a81bdd0a908a7821f2b24bcbf4%26sysparm_record_target%3Dsc_req_item%26sysparm_record_row%3D50%26sysparm_record_rows%3D5439%26sysparm_record_list%3Dassignment_groupDYNAMICd6435e965f510100a9ad2572f2b47744%5Eassignment_group!%3D4a687cd637f072c0cda353b543990ea8%5EORassignment_group%3D%5EORassignment_group%3D4a687cd637f072c0cda353b543990ea8%5Eopened_by%3De6c34574377371007114a6d2b3990e3a%5Ecat_itemNOT%2BIN579212a93705a70024a67c1643990e84,61c24473db5650104ff1fd7aae961961,998fc4ec1b3aa5106bd68552604bcb3c%5EORcat_item%3D%5EORcat_itemIN579212a93705a70024a67c1643990e84,61c24473db5650104ff1fd7aae961961,998fc4ec1b3aa5106bd68552604bcb3c%5Eopened_by%3De6c34574377371007114a6d2b3990e3a%5EORDERBYDESCsys_updated_on)

-In order to request a project space on Cheaha, the person must be a PI (have title of Assistant, Associate, or Full Professor) or core director (almost always Professor title but could vary).
-PIs can only own one project space unless they are also a core director.
-In that case, they can own the core space as well as one lab space.
+Cheaha spaces follow all of the general rules listed at the beginning of the [shared space section](#shared-space-requests).

+**Quota increase policy**: Quota increases are currently not approved on Cheaha for any reason due to storage constraints.
+If they need more space, direct them to LTS.

 1. Check their job title at the following places: